cisc437/generic-mongoose-api/README.md

 # generic-mongoose-api
-A completely generic single-file mongo-backed API in Node using Mongoose.
-This code can work out of the box on c9.io, for other servers adapt as needed.
+A completely generic, single-file, mongo-backed, JSON-in JSON-out, REST API in Node using Mongoose.
+This code can work out of the box on https://c9.io/, for other servers adapt as needed.

 ## SETUP